binaryslav/linux-cheat-notes/linux-notes.md

 *

-     w - show who is logged on what thery are doing
+     w - show who is logged on & what thery are doing w pulls information about the logged in users from the /var/run/utmp file.

+     w [OPTIONS] [USER]

+     Options:
+          w -h - no header
+          w -s - short
+          w -i - shows IP address instead of hostname

 *